 If the vehicle’s narrow track contributed to the rollover due to a design defect, you may hold the manufacturer accountable.
 Proving negligence often requires expert testimony and a thorough investigation.

-A free case evaluation allows us to review the details of your accident, explain your legal options, and determine how much compensation you may be entitled to.
+A free case evaluation allows us to review the details of your accident, explain your legal options, and determine how much compensation you may be entitled to recover.
 It’s an opportunity to discuss your case with no obligation to move forward.

 If you or a loved one has been injured in a rollover accident, you need strong legal support.
-Vaziri Law Group Personal Injury Attorneys fight for victims of vehicle rollover accidents in Los Angeles.
+Vaziri Law, LLP fights for victims of vehicle rollover accidents in Los Angeles.
 Whether your accident resulted from a design flaw, driver error, or poor road conditions, we are here to help.

 Our team will investigate the auto accident, gather evidence, and work to hold the at-fault party accountable.
 We offer a free consultation to discuss your case and explain your legal options.
+As our case results show, we have secured over $1 billion in damages for our clients.
 Contact our law firm today to get the justice and compensation you deserve.